 There are various possibilities for registering a business and ways of being self-employed:

-You can set up a limited company yourself.
+You can set up a private limited company yourself.
 That said, in most cases you will need help and advice from a professional accountant.

 Starting a partnership business is a simple way for 2 or more people to run it together.
 In this case, all partners would share the responsibility of any company debts.
 You will also have accounting responsibilities like those of sole trader businesses.

 Note: If you set up a business partnership the partners would 'personally' share responsibility for the operation.